mainmatter/playbook/project-flow/full-service/README.md

 non-essential aspects and edge cases for less user stories later on.

-Once all stakeholders agree on the plan for the current increment of the project, we write down the list of user stories and included as well as excluded aspects and edge cases in an increment plan and estimate a rough timeline.
+Once all stakeholders agree on the plan for the current increment of the application, we write down the list of user stories and included as well as excluded aspects and edge cases in an increment plan and estimate a rough timeline.
 That plan is not irrevocable and neither is the estimate more than an assessment based on the information available at the time though.
 Previously unknown challenges will likely be uncovered during execution and some details and implications will only be understood once work on a particular user story has actually begun.
 We encourage clients to constantly question assumptions and priorities and ask for a change of plan anytime they feel suitable.
 It is possible at any time to go back to the planning stage for an increment and plan different user stories, include or exclude different aspects of them or even